casey/filepack/README.md

 Paths may not contain the path components `.` or `..` and may not end with a slash.

-Filepack currently has no way of tracking empty directories, the presence of which are an error when creating or verifying a manifest.
+Filepack has no way of tracking empty directories, the presence of which are an error when creating or verifying a manifest.

 Manifests contain an object with one mandatory key, `files`, and one optional key, `metadata`.